 Pension benefits are funded from member and employer contributions and income from the investment of fund assets.
 Rates for employer and employee contributions are set by Minn.
 Stat. ch.
 353. These statutes are established and amended by the State Legislature.
-The Community Corrections makes annual contributions to the pension plans equal to the amount required by state statutes.
-General Employees Retirement Fund Coordinated Plan members are required to contribute 6.25 percent of their annual covered salary.
+The Community Corrections makes annual contributions to the pension plan equal to the amount required by state statutes.
+General Employees Retirement Fund Coordinated Plan members were required to contribute 6.25 percent of their annual covered salary in 2014.

-The Community Corrections is required to contribute 7.25 percent of annual covered payroll for Coordinated Plan members in 2013.
+The Community Corrections was required to contribute 7.25 percent of annual covered payroll for Coordinated Plan members in 2014.

-The Community Corrections' contributions for the years ending December 31, 2013, 2012, and 2011, for the General Employees Retirement Fund were:
+The Community Corrections' contributions for the years ending December 31, 2014, 2013, and 2012, for the General Employees Retirement Fund were: